Skip to main content

 Mid- to long-term target: By 2050

-100% of power consumption in the Group will be renewable electricity (joined RE100 in January 2022)
+100% of power consumption in the Group will be renewable electricity

-Across the Group 100 % Base year
+Across the Group 100 %

-Short-term target: By FY2023
+Short-term target: By FY2024/3

-Renewable electricity will be used*3
+Renewable electricity will be used*4

-All leasing properties in Japan owned by Nomura Real Estate Development 100
+All leasing properties in Japan owned by Nomura Real Estate Development 100 Achieved in FY2024/3

-Nomura Real Estate Group received SBT certification in November 2020, in the target for the rate of reduction in total CO2 emissions.
+Nomura Real Estate Group received SBT certification in November 2020, in the above target for the rate of reduction in total CO2 emissions.

-<New reduction target: 60% reduction of CO2 emissions in Scope 1, 2 and 50% reduction of CO2 emissions in Scope 3.(compared to FY2019)>
+< New reduction target: 60% reduction of CO2 emissions in Scope 1, 2 and 50% reduction of CO2 emissions in Scope 3 (compared to FY2020/3). >

 • *1

-In Scope 3, Category 1 (emissions from construction of buildings, etc.) and Category 11 (emissions from use of sold products, etc.) are targeted, which cover approximately 94.21% of the Scope 3 emissions in fiscal 2019.
+• Under the old standards, in Scope 3, Category 1 (emissions from construction of buildings, etc.) and Category 11 (emissions from use of sold products, etc.) are targeted, which cover approximately 92.17% of the Scope 3 emissions in FY2020/3.
+Scope 3 (total of Categories 1 and 11): 3,172,710 t-CO2.

 Excludes leasing properties (including the portion used by tenants) for which Nomura Real Estate Development has concluded direct electricity supply contracts with power companies, properties that Nomura Real Estate Development owns units in or are jointly owned with other parties, and properties planned to be sold or demolished, as well as the common-use areas of some rental housing.